 Ways To Strengthen Our Mental Health

 Sometimes we want to be proactive and work on our mental health before we face a crisis.
-The good news is there are a wide range of mental health practices.
+The good news is there is a wide range of mental health practices.
 These practices can include meditation, deep breathing, or yoga as well as using journaling or art to process what we are feeling and experiencing.
 Sometimes simply finding a way to get out whatever is boiling up inside of us can make a big difference.
 Finally, sometimes we find that we need additional support to work through a particular challenge and need to seek the help of a therapist.
 Seeing a therapist is a sign of strength.
 Going to a therapist means we have the self-knowledge to know we need help and the courage and strength to get that help.

 Improving our mental health at work is a complex challenge and involves us working with our employers.
 It also involves our employers being able and willing to listen to our struggles and be able to connect us to others who can help us.
-While more and more organizations are putting programs in place to support the mental wellbeing of their employees, we can always take steps to improve our mental health on our own.
-Mental wellbeing should be part of all our days instead of being something that we only think about when we are suffering.
+While more and more organizations are putting programs in place to support the mental well-being of their employees, we can always take steps to improve our mental health on our own.
+Mental well-being should be part of all our days instead of being something that we only think about when we are suffering.

 The research upon which this book is based shows overwhelmingly that people want satisfaction much more than they want balance.